nathany/hugo-deploy/README.md

 ### Deployment

 CircleCI automatically deploys the website when changes are merged to the master branch on GitHub.
-In my experience, deploys take about 30-40 seconds to complete after the initial run.
+In my experience, deploys take a few seconds to complete after the initial run.

 * [hugo-deploy.s3-website-us-east-1.amazonaws.com](http://hugo-deploy.s3-website-us-east-1.amazonaws.com/) is the website endpoint on Amazon S3.